London Banking Tour

-This project is designed for students from all backgrounds in the final stage of their bachelor or master’s study.
+This project is designed for students from all backgrounds in the final stage of their Bachelor’s or Master’s program.
 All students with an interest in Investment Banking can apply via our website.
 Fluency in Dutch is required.

 Participating Companies 2018

-ABN AMRO, Banc of America Meryll Lynch, Barclays, Citi, Goldman Sachs, J.P.
+ABN AMRO, Bank of America Meryll Lynch, Barclays, Citibank, Goldman Sachs, J.P.
 Morgan, Kempen, Lazard, Morgan Stanley, Nomura and Rothschild.
-For more information on the participating companies, please visit their company profiles on our website, displayed below.
+For more information on the participating companies, please visit their company profiles on our website, displayed on the program page.

 The London Banking Tour will take place in September 2019.
 Beneath you see the programme of the previous edition of 2018.